Quasisymmetric Embeddability of Weak Tangents: Abstract

 \section{Abstract}

 In this paper, we study the quasisymmetric embeddability of weak tangents of metric spaces.
 We first show that quasisymmetric embeddability is hereditary, i.e., if $X$ can be quasisymmetrically embedded into $Y$, then every weak tangent of $X$ can be quasisymmetrically embedded into some weak tangent of $Y$, given that $X$ is proper and doubling.
 However, the converse is not true in general; we will illustrate this with several counterexamples.
 In special situations, we are able to show that the embeddability of weak tangents implies global or local embeddability of the ambient space.
-Finally, we apply our results to expanding dynamics and establish several results on Gromov hyperbolic groups and visual spheres of expanding Thurston maps.
+Finally, we apply our results to Gromov hyperbolic groups and visual spheres of expanding Thurston maps.